 Trump is in the White House, the iPhone 8 isn’t far away (iPhone 14 Pro and 14 Pro Max have been released recently), and now we hear robots are planning to take our jobs.
 Uncertain times indeed.

 These days change is inevitable and guaranteed.
 So how do we take back some semblance of control over our lives and our careers?

 The key to it, I think, is confidence.

-While confidence is often defined by a self-assurance in one’s own abilities, uncertain times often work to diminish a leader’s confidence in their organisation, in their employees, and in themselves.
+While confidence is often defined by a self-assurance in one’s own abilities, uncertain times often work to diminish a leader’s confidence in their organization, in their employees, and in themselves.
 So how does one keep their confidence when faced with uncertainty?